kokoscript/PeterAlert/README.md

 Made using Codewarrior 6.0, tested on MacOS 9.2

 ## X11
 Requires a few X11 dev libraries.
-Tested on macOS 11 w/ XQuartz and on Linux
+Tested on macOS 11 w/ XQuartz, Linux, and OpenBSD.